 REMOVING OBSTACLES TO INCREASED ELECTRIC GENERATION AND NATURAL GAS SUPPLY IN THE WESTERN UNITED STATES

 Pursuant to the Schedule established in the March 14, 2001, Order Removing Obstacles to Increased Electric Generation and Natural Gas Supply in the Western United States and Requesting Comments on Further Actions to Increase Energy Supply and Decrease Energy Consumption (hereinafter “Obstacles Order”) published in the above captioned proceedings, the Independent Energy Producers Association (“IEP”) provides to the Federal Energy Regulatory Commission (“FERC” or “Commission” ) its comments.
 As discussed below, IEP supports a number of the steps taken by the Commission in response to the serious supply and demand imbalance that has developed within the Western Interconnection.
-We provide the concise and focused comments that are intended to improve upon those steps, particularly as they pertain to the utility financial crisis in California.
+We provide the concise and focused comments that are intended to improve upon those steps, particularly as they pertain to the utility financial crisis in California and the ability of existing generation to continue to provide power during these extremely uncertainty times.

 I. IEP’s Interest in this Proceeding